hypersoft/opkit/C/parameters.md

-### The Hypersoft-Systems: U.-S.-A.: C Parameter Parsing Suite (C.-P.-P.-S)
+### The Hypersoft-Systems: U.-S.-A.: C Parameter Parsing Suite (C.-P.-P.-S.)

-The C Parameter Parsing Suite (CPPS) provides applications with a simple parameter parsing backend which is capable of parsing any command-line-parameter(s) given by users including void/non-existent parameters.
+The C Parameter Parsing Suite (CPPS) provides applications with a simple parameter parsing backend which is capable of parsing any command-line-parameter(s) given by users including non-existent parameters.

 The parsing suite is a "dumb", parser which means it has no knowledge of the content that it is parsing.
 It only transforms the parameters given to tokens,